Stone Tower (Ptolemy)

 Claudius Ptolemy, the Greco-Egyptian geographer of Alexandria, wrote about a "Stone Tower" (λίθινος πύργος, Lithinos Pyrgos in Greek, Turris Lapidea in Latin) which marked the midpoint on the ancient Silk Road – the network of overland trade routes taken by caravans between Europe and Asia.
 It was the most important landmark on this route, where caravans stopped on their difficult and dangerous journeys to allow travellers to take on provisions, rest, and trade goods before continuing on.

-Ptolemy's famous treatise on cartography, Geography, was written around 140 CE, comprising eight books, and is the only text on this subject to have survived from classical antiquity.
+Ptolemy's famous treatise on cartography, Geography, was written around 140 CE, comprising eight books, and is the only text on this subject to have survived in entirety from classical antiquity.
 It has had a profound influence through the ages on not only cartography but also the history of ancient geography.
 In Book I he mentions the Stone Tower ten times, and with a familiarity that suggests this was a well-known and established landmark.
 He refers to it just once more, in his gazetteer in Book VI when he details the Seventh Map of Asia, and on this occasion goes further to reveal its coordinates as longitude 135 and latitude 43 degrees north on his gradation system.
 But the Stone Tower's actual location has been vigorously debated by researchers and historians over the centuries because, despite his coordinates, the information Ptolemy (and other scholars from his era) left behind is simply not precise enough.
 In part, this is due to the rudimentary methods caravans employed while surveying routes in distant lands, on the basis of which ancient cartographers drew their maps.
 If the Stone Tower could be pin-pointed then not only would this be of great significance to the study of ancient geography, but it would allow other important landmarks in this region, similarly (and imprecisely) detailed by Ptolemy, to be more closely located.
 Identifying an actual location for this site would also allow archaeological work to be more targeted, increasing the chance of successful excavations.

+The Stone Tower is also mentioned by the fourth century historian Ammianus Marcellinus.
+In his History (23.6.60) he writes: "Next to these are the Sacae, a tribe of savages, inhabiting a rough country rich only for cattle, and hence without cities.
+It is overhung by the mountains Ascanimia and Comedus, along the base of which and through a village, which they call Lithinos Pyrgos [The Stone Tower], a very long road extends, which is the route taken by the traders who journey from time to time to the land of the Seres."